ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 ## Availability zone settings
 {: mcv_ordering-availability-zones}

-The deployment of a multi-zone stretched cluster consists of compute, network, and storage elements deployed across the following three availability zones in an {{site.data.keyword.cloud_notm}} multi-zone region.
+The deployment of a stretched cluster across multizone regions consists of compute, network, and storage elements deployed across the following three availability zones in an {{site.data.keyword.cloud_notm}} multizone region.

 <dl>
   <dt>Witness cluster</dt>
   <dd>An availability zone that maintains the vSAN witness appliance and any other site specific components as needed.</dd>
   <dt>Management cluster</dt>
-  <dd>An availability zone that provides vSphere management such as vCenter, NSX manager, NSX-based networking components, vRealize management tools, additional tooling such as backup, disaster recovery or other required management elements.</dd>
+  <dd>An availability zone that provides vSphere management such as vCenter, NSX Manager, NSX-based networking components, vRealize management tools, additional tooling such as backup, disaster recovery or other required management elements.</dd>
   <dt>vSAN stretched cluster</dt>
   <dd>An availability zone that has customer defined workloads that require high availability and availability zone resilience.</dd>
 </dl>